nengnengli/bit1029public.github.io/apply.md

 Interested in joining the 1029DRL Group to work with us?
 Interested candidates can apply through the links below.
 The students are much prefered with the following skills/experiences:

-- Proactive/self-motivated attitued; OR
+- Proactive/self-motivated attitude; or

-- Good knowledge of machine learning, statistic;
+- Good knowledge of machine learning, statistic; or

-- Good knowledge or Hands on experience with deep learning (e.g., CNN, RNN, LSTM).
+- Good knowledge or Hands on experience with deep learning (e.g., CNN, RNN, LSTM); or

 - Experience with deep learning libraries (pytorch, tensorflow, etc.).